 and you WILL HAVE TO REPLACE THE FIXED SMOOTH-ROD HOLDERS AS WELL!

 But from now on Bed-Leveling should be easy ;)

 2x M3x20 Zylinder-Head Screws (leftovers from the ORCA-KIT)

 Easy Bed Leveling Kit by dynai is licensed under the Creative Commons - Attribution - Share Alike license.

-We're sure dynai would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure dynai would love to see what you've printed.
+Please document your print and share a Make with the community.